z426/z426.github.io/_posts/2023-07-15-from_dumbledore_wisdom_pot.md

 author: Reluctant Writer
 categories: [Fear]
 image: assets/images/PostImage/From_Dumbledore_wisdom_pot/From_Dumbledore_wisdom_pot.jpg
-imageCaption: "Image Source: Pinterest.
-Poem by : Khalil Gibran"
+imageCaption: "Image Source: Pinterest <br> Poem by : Khalil Gibran"
 ---

 As we know, we are not born with fear.
 An infant does not know what fear is.
 As he starts to grow he slowly develops this feeling. <br>